ortizzxz/ortizzxz/README.md

 ## Introduction

 I'm a Web Development student, looking for the opportunity to expand my knowledge on the technologies i use on a daily basis and contribute to projects.

+My personal principles are Writing and Delivering clean code and always aiming to make use of principles such as SOLID or Clean - yes, better spend the time now and not having to worry tomorrow about your code.

+Apart from the languages mentioned, I'm also currently learning and deepening my knowledge on Architectures and Design Patterns.
+The ones mentioned being highly interested for me, because as a Backend developer aiming for cost-effective Software has to be a mandatory personal value.

 ## Skills